PayNearMe Review

 Regional Breakdown

 The cash retail footprint is what makes the US coverage unusual.
-31,000+ participating physical locations spanning 7-Eleven, Walgreens (added March 2022, ~9,000 stores), CVS Pharmacy, Family Dollar, Walmart, Casey's General Stores and ACE Cash Express.
-PayNearMe Express handles walk-in deposits for online accounts — a player generates a barcode in the operator app, walks to a participating retailer, and pays cash at the counter.
-The deposit posts the same day.
+62,000+ participating physical locations spanning 7-Eleven, Walgreens (added March 2022, ~9,000 stores via the Green Dot Network), CVS Pharmacy, Family Dollar, Walmart, Dollar General, Kroger, Casey's General Stores, Speedway, Tom Thumb, Fidelity Express and ACE Cash Express.
+PayNearMe Express handles walk-in deposits for online accounts: a player generates a barcode in the operator app, walks to a participating retailer, and pays cash at the counter, with the deposit posting the same day.
 For US gaming demographics with 30%+ unbanked or underbanked penetration in certain regions, this conversion channel is meaningful.
-None of the international iGaming PSPs in our database — Nuvei, Worldpay, Paysafe, Adyen, AstroPay — have built anything like this in the US.
+None of the international iGaming PSPs in our database (Nuvei, Worldpay, Paysafe, Adyen, AstroPay) have built anything like this in the US.
 Sightline Payments has comparable cash-at-cage capability but a smaller retail footprint and less iGaming-focused product wrapping.
-Within the 25 regulated states PayNearMe also handles state-specific compliance configuration — geo-fencing, state ID checks, regulator reporting — out of the box.
+Within the 25 regulated states PayNearMe also handles state-specific compliance configuration (geo-fencing, state ID checks, regulator reporting) out of the box.

 Licensed Jurisdictions